peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Gaussian_Copula></a>
 ### Gaussian Copula

-Correlated random numbers can be generated by sampling from a [**multivariate normal distribution**](#Multivariate_Normal_Multinormal_Distribution), then converting the resulting numbers to uniformly-distributed numbers.
+Correlated random numbers can be generated by sampling from a [**multinormal distribution**](#Multivariate_Normal_Multinormal_Distribution), then converting the resulting numbers to uniformly-distributed numbers.
 In the following pseudocode, which generates correlated uniformly-distributed random numbers this way:

-- The parameter `covar` is the covariance matrix for the multivariate normal distribution.
+- The parameter `covar` is the covariance matrix for the multinormal distribution.
 - `erf(v)` is the [**error function**](https://en.wikipedia.org/wiki/Error_function) of the variable `v` (see the appendix).

 The pseudocode below is one example of a _copula_ (a distribution of groups of two or more correlated uniform random numbers), namely, a _Gaussian copula_.